email: roadarch@outlook.com

 North Fort Myers, FL

 The Shell Factory first opened in 1938 in Bonita Springs.
 Destroyed by fire in 1952, the store was rebuilt here.
 The store nearly closed for good in 1997.
 The buyer renovated and expanded the place.
 In addition to the huge gift shop, there is also a restaurant, trails, a petting zoo, a video arcade, bumper boats and mini golf.
 The sign's panels have changed a bit and the neon is now missing from the arch.
+In 2024, it was announced that the Shell Factory was closing.
 For more, see these websites: 1 and 2. [map]

 Cameo Photo Supply [gone]